 Staff Levels.
 Like many employers, the Forest Preserves has found it difficult to fill open positions under recent labor market conditions, particularly for sworn police officers and seasonal positions.
 In addition, the Forest Preserves has continued to maintain a steady workforce size.
-Across the Preserves, the FY 2023 proposed budget included only 11 fulltime equivalent positions (FTEs), an increase of just 1.7%, focusing on targeted needs such as an ADA accessibility coordinating manager, a senior Human Resources analyst and an IT manager to offer 24/7 tech support.
-With the additional revenue, a total of 35.7 more positions were added, primarily in the Department of Resource Management.
+Across the Preserves, the FY 2023 budget includes only 11 fulltime equivalent positions (FTEs), an increase of just 1.7%, focusing on targeted needs such as an ADA accessibility coordinating manager, a senior Human Resources analyst and an IT manager to offer 24/7 tech support.